tomeshnet/toronto-community-network-docs/src/network/hardware-benchmark.md

 On Endpoint1 (once completed test):
 `ip route delete 192.168.2.0/24 dev wg0`

-## Appendex A - Single Port Router
+## Appendix A - Single Port Router

 If a device only has one port, routing can be accomplished using 2 VLANs and a switch.
-You may required to use `modprobe 8021q` to enable vlan support.
+You may required to use `modprobe 8021q` to enable VLAN support.

-### Device Vlan Configuration
+### Device VLAN Configuration

-Split the interface into two vlans creating 2 interfaces called `eth0.10` and `eth0.11`.
+Split the interface into two VLANs creating 2 interfaces called `eth0.10` and `eth0.11`.

 ```
 apt-get install vlan